certichain/plv-nus/README.md

-# NUS Programming Language and Verification Reading Club
+# NUS Programming Language and Verification Club

 For the talks and topics, check the reading group [Wiki pages](https://github.com/certichain/plv-nus/wiki)